jimmychu0807/substrate-front-end-template/README.md

 - `api` - The remote api to the connected node.
 - `apiState` - One of `"CONNECTING"`, `"READY"`, or `"ERROR"` states. `api` is valid only when `apiState === "READY"`.
+- `currentAccount` - The current selected account pair in the application context.

 ### TxButton Component